 At this point, many of us have tried out a subscription service or two.
 Chances are, you have experienced the excitement of receiving a new shipment of goodies regularly firsthand.

-The advantages do not stop there.
-KONG Club also has a convenient app complete with both 24/7 vets and pet coaches who are available to provide support and create personalized guidance and pet plans.
+The KONG Club Monthly Subscription is the perfect gift for pet parents and their furry best friends.
+KONG Club has a convenient mobile app complete with both 24/7 vets and pet coaches who are available to provide support and create personalized guidance and pet plans.

 Gifts for Dogs